StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 latest: digest: sha256:2f4b8bcfa2f4c8dcfafa4925c7d416f70692254617911f6e4f3ceaedf63313d9 size: 1986

 ```
-Verify in GUI if the image is pushed to the 'library' registry.
-Open https://harbor.yourdomain.com:30003 in browser and login using 'admin' and password.
+Verify on the GUI if the image is pushed to the 'library' registry.
+Open https://harbor.yourdomain.com:30003 in your browser and log in using 'admin' and password.

 ![alt text](/img/harbor-redis-image.jpg)

-## Push a helm chart to the registry
+## Push a Helm chart to the registry

 ```
  ~(keystone_admin)]$ helm create my-test-app